-The degree, type and symptoms of the sciatic pain can vary dramatically from patient to patient, depending on the particular location of the affected nerve causing the sciatica.
+The degree, type, and symptoms of the sciatic pain can vary dramatically from patient to patient, depending on the particular location of the affected nerve causing sciatica.

 Most Commonly Diagnosed Sciatica Symptoms:

-The first step in a sciatica diagnosis is a medical interview, where your spine specialist will inquire about any past medical conditions and your family history of spinal or neurological issues that may be contributing or aggravating your problem.
+The first step in a sciatica diagnosis is a medical interview.
+Your spine specialist will inquire about any past medical conditions and your family history of spinal or neurological issues that may be contributing to or aggravating your problem.

 Next, a physical examination will be performed.
-During this examination, the doctor will test your range of motion, note the degree of pain and check several other factors.
-In the vast majority of cases, they will be able to determine the approximate location of the nerve impingement simply from the examination itself.
+The doctor will test your range of motion during this examination, note the degree of pain, and check several other factors.
+In most cases, they will be able to determine the approximate location of the nerve impingement simply from the examination itself.

-The neurosurgeon may order a medical imaging test to confirm the sciatica diagnosis and to investigate other possible issues and causes of the sciatica.
-Most often CT scans and MRIs are employed for this purpose, although electromyogram testing is used in some cases as well; medical imaging allows physicians to exactly pinpoint the nerves causing the sciatica.
+The neurosurgeon may order a medical imaging test to confirm the sciatica diagnosis and to investigate other possible issues and causes of sciatica.
+Most often, CT scans and MRIs are employed for this purpose, although electromyogram testing is used in some cases; medical imaging allows physicians to pinpoint precisely the nerves causing sciatica.

-Treatment plans often start with medications, which may include anti-inflammatories and muscle relaxants.
+Treatment plans often start with medications, including anti-inflammatories and muscle relaxants.
 Physical therapy can strengthen the muscles and increase flexibility.
 Steroid injections may reduce inflammation and the associated pain around the sciatic nerve.
-When other treatments are not effective, surgery may be the best treatment for your sciatica.
+When other treatments are ineffective, surgery may be the best treatment for your sciatica.